niall-code/cuisine-command/README.md

 I made an adjustment to the for loop in Order's confirm method to account for this new situation, replacing the dot notation with square brackets - very similar to my experiment above.

 At this time, I also created a 'screencaps' folder, solely for screen captures included in this README.
 All images will have been optimized with [Tiny PNG](https://tinypng.com).

+### Planning for autocompletion

+I have been anticipating that autocompletion functionality might be necessary for the user input.
+Of its benefits, the largest would be that the user would not have to accurately type entire descriptions of dishes (e.g., "barbecued spare ribs with honey and lemon") but can just begin typing it and then select a suggested menu item.

+I spent several hours researching possible ways of doing this and experimenting with them.
+To avoid potentially impacting my workspace and later my requirements file content with installs that might end up not being used in the project, I experimented in a new window with its own virtual environment and Python scripts.

+I looked at a number of options.
+For a while, [fast-autocomplete](https://pypi.org/project/fast-autocomplete) looked a promising one, but it seemed to only provide a suggestions list rather than actually completing a user input.
+I tried to combine it with [pick](https://github.com/wong2/pick) to finish the task, but ran into difficulties.
+Also, even if it had succeeded, live suggestions to select from while typing are far preferable.

+I eventually found [this documentation](https://python-prompt-toolkit.readthedocs.io/en/stable/pages/asking_for_input.html#:~:text=Autocompletion%20can%20be%20added).
+The solution it offered matched what I was searching for quite well.

+### Writing the menu

+I had been going to have my menu mirror a local takeaway's menu, as I would not have known what dishes and prices to make up.
+The menu had hundreds of dishes though, as did other menus that I looked for online.
+Typing out or even copy-pasting then editing hundreds of items would have been laborious and a time waster delaying writing the actual code of my project.
+Fifteen items should be sufficient to demonstrate the concept.
+Any number more could be added easily enough if the program ended up as going to be used in real life.
+I was paralysed by indecision of which items to arbitarily pick, so a relative circled some for me and I just went with those.

+I wrote the menu as a dictionary assigned to a `menu_items` variable in `menu.py`.
+Rather than having a complex dictionary of dictionaries, it is simply dishes as keys and prices as values.